-- (A) A licensee shall be deemed to have complied with section (1) of this rule if the licensee completes forty (40) hours of continuing medical education and each course, seminar or activity includes a post-test of the material covered in the forty (40) continuing medical education hours.
-The forty (40) hours must all be accredited by the AOA as Category 1-A or by the AMA as Category 1. - (2) Each licensee shall certify by attestation, under penalty of perjury, that they have completed the required hours of continuing medical education on the renewal form (see 20 CSR 2150-2.040). - (3) Each licensee shall retain records documenting their attendance at and completion of the required hours of continuing medical education for a minimum of three (3) years after the reporting period in which the continuing medical education was completed.
+- (3) Each licensee shall retain records documenting his/her attendance at and completion of the required hours of continuing medical education for a minimum of three (3) years after the reporting period in which the continuing medical education was completed.
 The records shall document the titles of the courses taken, dates, locations, course sponsors, category of hours earned and number of hours earned.
 The board may conduct an audit of licensees to verify compliance with the continuing medical education requirement.
-Licensees shall assist the board in its audit by providing timely and complete responses to the board's inquiries. - (4) A licensee who cannot complete the required hours of continuing medical education because of personal illness or other circumstances beyond the licensee's control which the board deems to be sufficient to impose an insurmountable hardship may apply for an extension of time to complete the continuing medical education requirements.
+Licensees shall assist the board in its audit by providing timely and complete responses to the board's inquiries. - (4) A licensee who cannot complete the required hours of continuing medical education because of personal illness, military service or other circumstances beyond the licensee's control which the board deems to be sufficient to impose an insurmountable hardship may apply for an extension of time to complete the continuing medical education requirements.
 Any extension of time to complete the continuing medical education requirements will be granted solely in the discretion of the board.
-The licensee must make a written application for extension of time prior to the

-December 31 deadline for completion of the continuing medical education requirement.
+The licensee must make a written application for extension of time prior to the December 31 deadline for completion of the continuing medical education requirement.
 The application for extension shall be accompanied by a processing fee of fifty dollars (\$50), together with the application for extension.
 The licensee shall provide full and complete written documentation of the grounds supporting the reasons for which an extension is sought.
-A licensee who requests an extension of time to complete the required hours of continuing medical education shall not engage in the active practice of the healing arts until the board grants the licensee's request for extension and the licensee receives express written authorization to do
+A licensee who requests an extension of time to complete the required hours of continuing medical education shall not engage in the active practice of the healing arts until the board grants the licensee's request for extension and the licensee receives express written authorization to do so. - (A) Licensees in the military are exempt from obtaining continuing medical education if they are called to active duty under competent orders for at least a majority of the reporting period due to his/her military service commitment.
+At a minimum, the licensee must submit written documentation from the appropriate military authorities verifying the licensee's military service commitment. - (B) Illness extensions may be granted only to a licensee who has suffered a personal illness or personal disability of a nature as to prevent him/her from engaging in the active practice of medicine for at least a majority of the reporting period.
+At a minimum, the licensee shall provide the board with written documentation from the licensee's treating physician stating the nature of the illness or disability, the period of the illness or disability, any limitations on the licensee's activities which resulted from the illness or disability, the number of hours earned in the reporting year and a plan for completing the balance of the requirement.